oreqizer/rust-notes/md/12_types.md

 ## DSTs

-_Dynamically sized types_ are types whose size is not known at compile time.
+_Dynamically sized types_ are types whose size is not known at compile-time.
 The two major DSTs exposed by the language are:

 - trait objects `dyn Trait`